 - Ancestral Supplements Kidney (natural DAO and cofactors): this is an all-natural product made with grass-fed beef kidneys.
-If you want a product that is like-treats-like, this is the way to go.
+If you want a product that is like-treat-like, this is the way to go.
 It’s best to take this supplement 20 minutes before eating.

 - Seeking Health DAO Plus not only contains DAO, but it also contains nutrient cofactors that help the body make DAO.
 This includes zinc, copper, vitamin B6, and magnesium.
 It also contains antioxidants including SAMe, PQQ, and alpha-ketoglutaric acid which help make glutamine and collagen in the body.

-- Amy Myers Histazyme contains the highest standardized dose of DAO of any brand and is very highly-rated.
+- Amy Myers Histazyme contains the highest standardized dose of DAO of any brand and is very highly rated.